-The most common way to cook bone marrow is to boil it for bone marrow broth or roast the bones in an oven.
+The most common way to cook bone marrow is to boil the bones for bone marrow broth or roast them in an oven.
 An article from the Food Network recommends baking the bones on a foil-lined baking sheet at 450 degrees Fahrenheit for 15 minutes.
 When they're done cooking, you can scoop the marrow out, season it with salt and use it as a garnish or however you'd like.

 You can also make a delicious bone marrow butter after roasting, according to a recipe from Mark's Daily Apple.
 After scooping out the marrow, add rosemary and garlic.
 Whip the mixture for two minutes; then spread it on toast, veggies or sweet potatoes.